JohannOosthuizen/Research/README.md

 # Research
-Research on various topics shared for public benedir
+Research on various topics shared for public benefit